 This is also why most babies take a great first nap.
 If you’re struggling to transition your baby to a crib, try starting with the first nap of the day.

 As the day goes on, most babies are able to have a slightly longer wake window.

 For your 5-month old, start their first wake window at 2 hours, and then shift to about 2.25 to 2.5 hours for the rest of the day.

 How to Stretch Wake Windows

-The best way to stretch those wake windows to get him to the new 5-month old wake window is to add 15 minutes to each wake window for several days.
+The best way to stretch wake windows is to add 15 minutes to each wake window for several days.
 Keep the new schedule for about 5 days before making additional changes.

-If your baby starts to struggle with sleep, you want to give it some time before deciding the new wake window isn’t working.
+If your baby starts to struggle with sleep, give it some time before deciding the new wake window isn’t working.

 You can also stretch one wake window at a time, if you want to transition your baby even more slowly.
 Start with the last wake window of the day and add 15 minutes to it for several days before messing with another wake window.

 If your baby seems tired before their new wake window, try taking them outside or playing with a new toy with them.
 Sometimes they just need a little help to make it to the new wake window.